KostiganSavin/otus-dclnt/README.md

-#
+# DCLNT
-Fiasko is a static analysis tool for python code that gets function names form project and counts most common verb for function names.
+Dclnt is a static analysis tool for python code that gets function names form project and counts most common verb for function names.

 ### Example